buenavista62/BCC22_new/README.md

     }
 ```

-After that, the minting process has to enabled manually by the contract owner.
+After that, the minting process has to be enabled manually by the contract owner.
 This is useful, since we may want to enable minting only during a certain time.

 ```solidity
 function toggleIsMintEnabled() external onlyOwner {